Saturday, December 29, 2012

 “Joseph son of David, do not be afraid to take Mary home as your wife, because what is conceived in her is from the Holy Spirit.
 She will give birth to a son, and you are to give him the name Jesus, because he will save his people from their sins.”
 All this took place to fulfill what the Lord had said through the prophet: “The virgin will be with child and will give birth to a son, and they will call him Immanuel”—which means, “God with us.”
 When Joseph woke up, he did what the angel of the Lord had commanded him and took Mary home as his wife.
 But he had no union with her until she gave birth to a son.
 And he gave him the name Jesus.
 (Matthew 1:20-25)

-The next time God sends angels as messengers comes on the night Jesus is born in Bethlehem.
+(4) The next time God sends angels as messengers comes on the night Jesus is born in Bethlehem.
 There were shepherds living out in the fields nearby, keeping watch over their flocks at night.
-An angel of the Lord appeared to them, and the glory of the Lord shone around them, and they were terrified.
+First an angel of the Lord appears to them, and the glory of the Lord shone around them, and they were terrified.
 But the angel said to them,

 “Do not be afraid.
 I bring you good news of great joy that will be for all the people.
 Today in the town of David a Savior has been born to you; he is Christ the Lord.
 This will be a sign to you: You will find a baby wrapped in cloths and lying in a manger.
 (Luke 2:8-12)

-As soon as that angel is done speaking with the shepherds, a great company of the heavenly host appeared with the angel, praising God and saying,
+(5) Next, as soon as that angel is done speaking with the shepherds, a great multitude of angels appear, praising God and saying,

 “Glory to God in the highest, and on earth peace to men on whom his favor rests.”
 When the angels had left them and gone into heaven, the shepherds said to one another, “Let’s go to Bethlehem and see this thing that has happened, which the Lord has told us about.”
 (Luke 2:13-15)